GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/PubSubToElasticsearch/README.md

 * writeNamespace: The namespace for dataset.
 Default is default
 * inputSubscription: PubSub subscription to read from, ex: projects/my-project/subscriptions/my-subscription
 * deadletterTable: Deadletter table for failed inserts in form: project-id:dataset.table
-* writeElasticsearchUsername: Write Elasticsearch username used to connect to Elasticsearch endpoint
+* elasticsearchUsername: Elasticsearch username used to connect to Elasticsearch endpoint
-* writeElasticsearchPassword: Write Elasticsearch password used to connect to Elasticsearch endpoint
+* elasticsearchPassword: Elasticsearch password used to connect to Elasticsearch endpoint

 The template has the following optional parameters:
 * batchSize: Batch size in number of documents.
 Default: 1000